Over thousands of years it inhaled a forest and covered the evidence with flax, reeds, and grasses light enough to survive among its boggy pools.

-Hughes seemed to struggle with the fact that the “overwhelming majority” of boys did not progress to secondary school but provided labour for the family farms and took on the older people’s “deeply ingrained” work habits.90
+Hughes seemed to struggle with the fact that the “overwhelming majority” of boys did not progress to secondary school, but provided labour for the family farms and took on the older people’s “deeply ingrained” work habits.105

 The school’s teachers, however, embraced the fact that boys would follow their fathers on the farms, and encouraged them to experiment with exactly what would be of use to them and their families.
 An elementary agriculture course included experiments on onion cultivation and local soil samples, and finding the best types of manure and the best variety of onion seed.
-Boys in pairs were given an area on the school grounds where they could conduct their own experiments and calculate their own results, which in the case of lime resulted in its use being “widely adopted throughout the district.”
-92
+Boys in pairs were given an area on the school grounds where they could conduct their own experiments and calculate their own results, which resulted in lime, for instance, being “widely adopted throughout the district.”107

-Hughes captioned this photograph of boys tending the school’s onion crop: “Education is Living.”
-93 They are mimicking what happened on their family farms from mid-February, pulling the ready onions by hand and laying them in rows to dry their tops.
+Hughes captioned this photograph of boys tending the school’s onion crop: “Education is Living.”108 They are mimicking what happened on their family farms from mid-February, pulling the ready onions by hand and laying them in rows to dry their tops.

 How did Hughes assess the Poles of Marshland?
-He called the first settlers in Marshland “German Poles,” 95 which suggests he did not speak to any.
-If he had, he would have been under no illusion that the Poles left their homeland to escape its Prussian occupation and were vehemently Polish.
+He called the first settlers in Marshland “German Poles,”110 which suggests he did not speak to any.
+If he had, he would have been under no illusion that the Poles left their homeland to escape its Prussian-partitioning and its German language, and were vehemently Polish.

 The swamp’s early speculators correctly predicted that the land held agricultural potential.
 As it drained, the hidden forest emerged, leaving behind peat that promised high yields—if it were not for the stumps.

-Farmers on the higher sections, such as those adjoining Hills Road, decided to turn their land into dairy production.
-Few could afford the expense of removing the rising timber at ₤40 to ₤50 an acre and the peat prohibited their burning.96 Those with paddocks closer to the sea faced the same choice, and opted for dairying rather than the intensive hand-labour involved with onioning, especially at harvest-time.
+Farmers on the higher sections, such as those adjoining Hill’s Road, decided to turn their land into dairy production.
+Few could afford the expense of removing the rising timber at ₤40 to ₤50 an acre and the peat prohibited burning.111 Those with paddocks closer to the sea faced the same choice, and opted for dairying rather than the intensive hand-labour involved with onioning, especially at harvest-time.

 Hand-milking prevailed on the Marshland milk runs (sometimes called milk walks).
 Milk runs relied on co-operation between farmers.
-During the off-season farmers sold their milk to those who needed to supplement their supply.
-98
+During the off-season farmers sold their milk to those who needed to supplement their supply.113

-The rich peat soil in central Marshland promised so much that farmers persevered with the timber and stump removal and turned to market gardening, eventually developing the “premier” onion growing region in New Zealand.
-99
+The rich peat soil in central Marshland promised so much that farmers persevered with the timber and stump removal and turned to market gardening, eventually developing the “premier” onion growing region in New Zealand.114

 Onions demanded intensive farming.
-Fields received three ploughings, then “grubbed with a tine cultivator.”
-If they did not spread artificial fertiliser, farmers ploughed in green crops such as lupins, black barley or oats and stable manure.
+Fields received three ploughings, and were then “grubbed with a tine cultivator.”
+If they did not spread artificial fertiliser, farmers ploughed in green crops such as lupins, black barley, or oats, and stable manure.
 All cultivation was done by hand.
 Weeds such as Shepherd’s Purse and sorrel were not allowed to seed, but carried off the field and burnt.
-Even with shelter-belts, the north-westerly winds destroyed onion and other seedlings by removing the fine peaty soil from their roots.
-101
+Even with shelter belts, the northwesterly winds destroyed onion and other seedlings.116

-William Watemburg, son of Joseph Watemburg, grandson of Albert, and born in June 1906, remembered the havoc that the north-westerly played with his father’s onion crop.
-It blew away seeds, pulled young onions out of the ground and banked the soil against the farm fences.102
+William Watemburg, son of Joseph Watemburg, grandson of Albert, and born in June 1906, remembered the havoc that the northwesterly played with his father’s onion crop.
+It blew away seeds, pulled young onions out of the ground and banked the soil against the farm fences.117

-After the Great Depression, from 1929, many of the farm labourers took seasonal jobs between November and June at the Canterbury Frozen Meat Works in neighbouring Belfast.104
+After the Great Depression, from 1929, many of the farm labourers took seasonal jobs between November and June at the Canterbury Frozen Meat Works in neighbouring Belfast.119

-Export onions being loaded onto a truck ready for transporting to the Belfast Railway Station.106
+Export onions being loaded onto a truck ready for transporting to the Belfast Railway Station.121

-By 1939 Marshland produced three types of farming—onion growing, market gardening and dairying—and one type of family where all members helped get their product to market.
+By 1939 Marshland supported three types of farming—onion growing, market gardening and dairying—and one type of family, where all members helped get their product to market.

-Walter remembered several of the Poles in his neighbourhood living in a “close settlement” arrangement.107 One property was divided into four blocks:
+Walter remembered several of the Poles in his neighbourhood living in a “close settlement” arrangement.122 One property was divided into four blocks:

 This is believed to be one of the Suhomski houses.
-The date of the photograph is unknown.
+The undated photograph comes from the collection of the late Martha Watemburg, and shows a wooden addition to an early concrete and sod house.
 If anyone recognises the women, girl or house, please contact us through the get in touch option on our home page.
-It shows a wooden addition to an early concrete and sod house and comes from the collection of Martha Watemburg.

 “The next paddock was held by Mr C Rogal.
 He reared a big family and it is still a wonder to me how he made both ends meet, to feed and clothe so many on only five acres of land.
 He was a wonderful worker and made the most and best of the place.
 He afterwards returned to a place on the Marshland Road now owned by Mr J Blackburn.